kishorekkota/microfrontend/README.md

 Choice here is Storybook.

-Next level is representing

-lowest level component is data element and it's representation.
-A data element will have certain characterics - Is it an input field, length, format to display or is it a select box
+Next level is representing is a data element -  A data element will have certain characterics - Is it an input field, length, format to display or is it a select box.
+These characteristic warpped using respective lower level Atoms.

+**Molecules**

+Some of the examples for these are.

+- An SSN collected in 3-2-4 format using a Text box which includes validation as well.
+- An Address displaying in two lines with supporting dropdown for states and zip code.
+- A Name displaying First Name and Last expandable as you hover in.